Complaints about Corporate issues

 Unless it relates to staff misconduct or a breach of council policy, the first time we are contacted about a matter within the scope of our Corporate Complaints policy, it will likely be categorised as a ‘representation’ rather than a complaint.
 This is because we believe we should be given an opportunity to resolve issues before treating feedback on those issues as a formal complaint.

-We aim to acknowledge representations within 2 working days and respond within 20 working days.
+We aim to acknowledge representations within 2 working days (not including the day your feedback was received) and respond within 20 working days.

 If you let us know that you are not satisfied with the response you receive, we will then consider investigating your complaint at Stage 1 (please see below).